 Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring, reporting and water treatment requirements.
+Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.

-Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor or appearance of the drinking water.
-Contaminants with SDWSs do not affect the health at the MCL.
+Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
+Contaminants with SDWSs do not affect the health at the MCL levels.

-$\begin{tabular}{ll} \textbf{Treatment Technique (TT):} & A required process intended to reduce the level of a contaminant in drinking water. \end{tabular}$
+Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.